 Curriculum and Instruction M.A.T.
 AMP

-All students must meet the Requirements for the Accelerated Master's Degree Programs
+All students must meet the Requirements for the Accelerated Master's Degree Pathways

 Overview

-UVM students who are in their third year of study for a Bachelor's degree may apply to the Accelerated Master of Arts in Teaching Program.
-Following acceptance by the Graduate College, these students may complete 9 credits of graduate-level course work, that may be counted toward both the minimum requirements for the M.A.T. as well as toward the undergraduate degree.
+UVM students who are in their third year of study for a Bachelor's degree may apply to the Accelerated Master of Arts in Teaching Pathway.
+Following acceptance by the Graduate College, these students may complete up to 9 credits of graduate-level course work, that may be counted toward both the minimum requirements for the M.A.T. as well as toward the undergraduate degree.
 Qualified candidates will need a major or its equivalent in an approved licensing area.

 Specific Requirements